 Welcome to the Faith Ecology Network - an interfaith network of people connecting faith with ecological awareness and care.

-Read the Public Statement: Ask the Earth, It will Speak to You made by the Faith Ecology Network at the 2023 World Environment Day event on Biodiversity in Crisis
+Read the Public Statement: Ask the Earth, It will Speak to You made by the Faith Ecology Network in 2023.

 Our network of people currently includes people embracing Aboriginal Spirituality, and Anglican, Bahá’í, Brahma Kumaris, Buddhist, Catholic, Jewish, Hindu, Islamic, Orthodox Christian, Quaker, Salvation Army, Sikh, and Uniting Church faith traditions (see more about each faith and what they say about Earth).

-We need public financial support to help us grow this vital network of networks.
+FEN needs your help to grow this vital network of networks.

 We need a part-time Co-ordinator.

-Please consider giving directly online via this link or via our bank account details
+Please consider giving directly online via this link .

 Ten Ways to Care